 - You will have taxes, transfer fees, vehicle disposal fees, etc.

-- You will have to pay parking tickets or other payment due to the vehicle.
+- You will have to pay parking tickets or other payments due to the vehicle.

 - Use a website like swapalease.com or leasetrader.com

-- Your lender or Car Dealer has to agree for lease transfer
+- Your lender or car dealer has to agree to the lease transfer.

 - Your lessee has to meet the credit requirements of the dealer.